 The Dunkirk Little Ships Working Group

 in late 2017, local resident Alan Bellchambers contacted Burnham on Crouch Town Council to propose a plaque be created to honour Burnham’s Dunkirk heroes.
-A working group was formed, made up of councillors Bob Calver, Peter Elliott and Nick Skeens.
+A working group was formed, made up of councillors Bob Calver and Nick Skeens.

 Dunkirk notice board